volaya/qgis-python-course/README.rst

 - The Python console.
 The first place to start trying some simple commands.
 Here are some `some short exercises <./console.py>`_ (code +  comments)

-- `Expressions <./expressions.rst>`_.
+- `Expressions <./expressions/expressions.rst>`_.
 How to create a custom Python expression and later use it in different places in QGIS.

-- Custom Python actions.
+- `Custom Python actions <actions/actions.py>`_.
 React to user interaction in the canvas or attributes table.

-	`Here <./actions.py>`_ is an example of an action to be added to the countries vector layer that can be found in the `data` folder.
-The action is added in the `Actions` section of the layer properties.

-- Maptips.
-Custom behaviour of map tips using QGIS expressions with python functions.
+- `Maptips <maptips/maptips.py>`_.
+Custom behaviour of map tips using QGIS expressions with Python functions.

-	Using the ideas introduced in the previous sections, `here <./maptip.py>`_ is a function that can be used in such an expression.
-Once the function is added, the maptip can be defined for the countries vector layer, usign `this code <./maptip.txt>`_ in the `Display` section of the layer properties.

 - Hooks/Macros.
 Executing Python code to respond to QGIS events.